LyudmilPashayanov/Equipment-System/README.md

 ## TO-DO (Known Flaws)
 ### Code

-- Currently the MVC pattern is not strictly followed.
-The Controllers in my project, do inherit from MonoBehaviour and do handle some Unity logic.
-This doesn't allow for unit testing or reusability in Unreal for example.
-Eventually, if we want to have only the business logic in the controllers, we can remove their MonoBehaviour inheritance and construct them (with their needed references) in their specific ItemView class.
 - Currently we don't have LevelManager for starting the needed level and spawning the Player in it.
 This could eventually happen when we have a system to save and load the Player progress.
 - Currently we don't have any persistency in the game.
 Every time the game starts from the same place and all the "progress"(there isn't much progress anyway) is lost.